 Roofing including roof space

 Repair Category 2

-Notes Roof coverings show signs of normal weathering with a significant degree of moss build up noted to sections of roof coverings.
-Roof coverings appear largely original to the property's construction and are of some age.
+Notes Roof coverings show signs of normal wear and tear.
+Some past patching and a degree of moss build up was noted.
+It should be noted that roof coverings appear largely original to the property's construction.

 Rainwater fittings

 Repair Category 1

-Notes Rainwater goods show signs of normal weathering along with corrosion to localised cast iron fitments.
+Notes No significant defects were noted.

 It should be noted that a full assessment of the rainwater fittings can only be made during heavy rainfall.